 Some downsides to PyQt include the fact that it’s not natively bundled with python, so you have to take care of packaging it yourself.
 Another issue is that PyQt is only available under the GPL.
 This basically means that anything you make and want to release using PyQt must be open-source.
 If you ever want to make a commercial application using this, you’ll have to purchase a commercial license.

 Another honorable mention is Kivy which is known to be good for developing for Android and touchscreen devices.
 If you’re developing a GUI for a mobile app, Kivy is the way to go.

 We’ll be going using Tkinter as the library of choice through out the GUI section.
-Mostly due to it being simpler to pick and set up than other libraries.
-Once you’ve got the hang of it, and you want something more powerful, you can switch over to other more advanced libraries like PyQt.
+Mostly due to it being simpler (and faster) to pick and set up than other libraries.
+Once you’ve got the hang of it, and you want something more powerful, you can learn PyQt5 from our very own tutorials series here.

-Tkinter utilizes “widgets”, like the entry box widget, message box and checkbox.
-Each widget further has over a dozen different options and many ways to use them.
-We’ll be covering just about all the widgets in tkinter (around a dozen).
-One page will be dedication to each widget and it’s use.
+Tkinter utilizes “widgets” which refer to individual GUI elements like the entry widget, messagebox widget and checkbox widget.
+Each widget further has over a dozen different options and many ways to use and manipulate them.
+We’ll be covering just about all the widgets in the Tkinter GUI Library (around a dozen).
+One page will be dedicated to each widget and it’s usage.

 See below for a list of some tkinter widgets, links to their respective pages and a brief description for each one of them.